-TiO_2 exists in three main crystalline phases, i.e. rutile, anatase and brookite that exhibit different photocatalytic activity [54-58].
-Brookite, the relative new polymorph [54], has shown to be active towards the partial oxidation of glucose and towards the formation of hydrogen [59,60].

-Platinum (Pt), on the other hand, was widely used in photoreforming reactions due to its largest work function (5.65 eV), higher stability with respect to other metals and the lowest over potential for H_2 formation [33,60-62].
-In recent years, the efforts of the scientific community have turned to the search for ecological and economic alternatives to noble metals and Cu2O has received wide acclaim [36,63,64].
-Moreover, the design of Pt and Cu modified catalysts in the form of single-site metal atoms or clusters, allowed the presence of high amounts of active sites, thus enhancing the catalytic activity [65,66].
+TiO2 exists in three main crystalline phases, i.e. rutile, anatase and brookite that exhibit different photocatalytic activity [52-56].
+Brookite, the relative new polymorph [52], has shown to be active towards the partial oxidation of glucose and towards the formation of hydrogen [57,58].
+Platinum (Pt), on the other hand, was widely used in photo-reforming reactions due to its largest work function (5.65 eV), higher stability with respect to other metals and the lowest over potential for H2 formation [33,58-60].
+In recent years, the efforts of the scientific community have turned to the search for ecological and economic alternatives to noble metals and Cu2O has received wide acclaim [36,61,62].

-In this work, TiO_2 -based photocatalysts (anatase, rutile and brookite) modified by Pt loading, Nb doping and coupled with Cu_2O were prepared to highlight that the intrinsic characteristics of the TiO_2 polymorphs can influence the distribution of foreign species.
-The photoactivity of the different powders was compared towards glucose and fructose reforming, used as probe molecules of biomass derivatives.
-Slightly different synthesis procedures were used to prepare the polymorphic forms of TiO_2 .
+In this work, TiO2-based photocatalysts (anatase, rutile and brookite) modified by Pt loading, Nb doping and coupled with Cu2O were compared towards glucose and fructose reforming, used as probe molecules of biomass derivatives.
+Slightly different synthesis procedures were used to prepare the polymorphic forms of TiO2.
 The surface and the chemical-physical properties of synthesized catalysts have been thoroughly studied with the aim of correlating the photoactivity to some features of the solids and highlight the role of Pt, that is worldwide used only as electrons sink.
-Notably, it was found that the noble metal had an important unusual role to modify the surface acid-base properties of the photocatalysts as indicated by DRIFTS and TPD characterizations.
+Notably, it was found that the noble metal had an important unusual role to modify the surface acid-base properties of the photocatalysts as indicated by the DRIFT and TPD characterizations.

-2. Experimental
+Experimental